ignition-api/jython/README.md

 ### system

-Is a package that includes stubs of all Ignition Scripting Functions.
+Is a package that includes all Ignition Scripting Functions.

 ## Contributing to Ignition